ferronw/capstone_project/README.md

-program runs out of memory and crashes when trying to generate more than one level per session
+-program runs out of memory and crashes when trying to generate more than one level per session

-need to force landscape mode during gameplay and level generation sketches
+-need to force landscape mode during gameplay and level generation sketches

-currently no way to add enemies to levels
+-currently no way to add enemies to levels

-no local database and no way to select levels
+-no local database and no way to select levels

-occasional error when loading background during gameplay (can be fixed during runtime by rotating the device a few times)
+-occasional error when loading background during gameplay (can be fixed during runtime by rotating the device a few times)

-hardcoded for 1280x720 screens, need to add code to allow asset scaling
+-hardcoded for 1280x720 screens, need to add code to allow asset scaling

-add multitouch support during gameplay so can run and jump at same time
+-add multitouch support during gameplay so can run and jump at same time

-add art and animation for player character (and enemies if they get implemented)
+-add art and animation for player character (and enemies if they get implemented)

-splash screen and menu styling
+-splash screen and menu styling